 You can’t continue your study at the UT.

-Can I continue studying at another educational institution if I have insufficient study progress?
+Can I continue studying at another university if I have insufficient study progress?

 If you have insufficient study progress without a recognized personal circumstance, you can’t continue your study at the UT.
 However, you may continue your study at another educational institution as long as the residence permit is still valid and hasn’t been withdrawn.
 When you’re going to study at another educational institution, you must inform the IND that this institution will become your new sponsor.
 The educational institution must be recognized as a sponsor by the IND.
 You must also inform the UT about your transfer as soon as reasonably possible.
 If your residence permit has been withdrawn, you will have to leave the Netherlands.
 You can then re-enter the process for a new study visa to study at the UT again.